travigd/documentation/introduction/4.0.0/competing-consumers.md

 One major difference with client based subscriptions is that a subscription group can then have N clients connect to it.
 The subscription group as a whole represents the subscription.
 If you connect three clients to a subscription group only one of the clients will normally receive the message not all three as it would work with three CatchUpSusbcriptions.

-<span class="note">It will be discussed later in this document but in the case of retries, connection failures, or server failures more than one subscriber in a subscriber group can see a given message this model is known as At-Least-Once messaging clients must be able to handle receiving a message more than one time.</span>
+<span class="note">It will be discussed later in this document but in the case of retries, connection failures, or server failures, more than one subscriber in a subscriber group can see a given message.
+Therefore this model is known as At-Least-Once messaging.
+Clients must be able to handle receiving a message more than one time.</span>

 The next step is connecting a client to the subscription group.
 In the .NET client api there is a method ConnectToPersistentSubscription which takes the stream/group that you want to connect to.
 It also takes a parameter which is the maximum number of in flight messages.
 This parameter is key to understanding how the subscription group works.